One too many drinks can leave you sitting in the drunk tank with a DUI.

 A public defender is often overworked, underpaid, and not incentivized to move mountains when defending your case.
 They do not have a reputation to protect.
 They get paid no matter what.

-However, a law firm is a business built from the ground up through successful representation in criminal matters.
+However, the Right Law Group law firm is a business built from the ground up by successfully representing those in El Paso county who have been charged with a crime.
 Giving you the best criminal defense possible is how they feed their families and stay in business.
 There is no substitute when your future is at stake.

 The judicial system is complicated by any standard.
 It changes frequently and there is more than just state law to pay attention to.
 There are local rules of court that must be followed, and as much as the truth or what’s fair should be what prevails in court, justice typically takes a backseat to procedure.